matwilso/matwilso.github.io/_posts/gpt-sim.md

 Humans were just trying to survive and reproduce.
 There was pressure for smarter brains.
-As our brains grew, we could start to absorb more things into them, e.g. language.
+As our brains grew, we could start to absorb more things into them, like language (for instance).

 These specific AI training processes optimize through predict-what-is-going-to-happen incentive, and operate at training-in-a-few months speed.
-I don't see such processes as obviously being (irreparably) less powerful, to the point where they can't achieve the same practical abilities when tuned and scaled.
+And I don't see such processes as obviously being (irreparably) less powerful, to the point where they can't achieve the same practical abilities when tuned and scaled.
 A neural network brain could always keep getting smarter to make better predictions (that's what we're seeing).
 And training these objectives directly with backpropagation seems a bit more to the point.
-Plus we can use human ingenuity to drive and improve these processes.
+Plus we can use human ingenuity to drive these processes.

 Deep learning is clearly very capable of solving challenging tasks.
 With much more optimization pressure and a few more tricks, how is it not going to produce super intelligent machines?